Chart Color Schemes

 Barham features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 60.4% of all households, including 15.9% couples with children, 37.1% couples without children, and 6.5% single parent families.
-Non-family households comprise the remaining 39.6%, with lone person households at 37.4% and group households making up 2.2%.
-The median household size is 2.1 people, smaller than the Rest of NSW average of 2.3.
+Family households account for 60.4% of all households, including 15.9% couples with children, 37.1% couples without children, and 6.5% single parent families.
+Non-family households make up the remaining 39.6%, with lone person households at 37.4% and group households comprising 2.2% of the total.
+The median household size is 2.1 people, which is smaller than the Rest of NSW average of 2.4 people.

 Frequently Asked Questions - Households